howlger/hu.ngms.opencl/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is this repository for? ###

-* This plugin registers a content type for OpenCL kernel source files and validate kernel code using pre-defined validation rules.
+* This plugin creates an editor for OpenCL kernel source (based on the CDT C editor), registers a content type for OpenCL kernel source files and validate kernel code using pre-defined validation rules.